 He is webmaster of “Genealogy of Halychyna/Eastern Galicia”, a site devoted to Polish and Ukrainian genealogical research in Eastern Galicia/Western Ukraine.

-In 2008, he became a member of the Małopolska Genealogical Society in Kraków, Poland, Association of Professional Genealogists, and Association of Polish Professional Genealogists.
-He was also an originator and organizer of the local genealogical initiative: The Walerian Bujnowski Sokółka Area Genealogical Society (2010).
-He was a speaker at the genealogical conference of Polish Genealogical Society of Connecticut and the Northeast in New Britain, CT and at the genealogical meeting of Polish Genealogical Society of New York State, and The Nashi Predky Society.
+Daniel is a member of the Małopolskie Genealogical Society in Kraków, Poland, Association of Professional Genealogists, and Association of Polish Professional Genealogists.
+He was also a founder of the local genealogical initiative The Walerian Bujnowski Sokółka Area Genealogical Society (2010).
+Daniel has been a featured speaker at the genealogical conference of the Polish Genealogical Society of Connecticut and the Northeast in New Britain, CT, Polish Genealogical Society of Massachusetts, Polish Genealogical Society of New York State, and The Nashi Predky Society.

-Tom Sadauskas has been actively conducting genealogy research since 2000, with a special focus on Eastern Europe.
+Tom Sadauskas has been actively conducting genealogy research since 2000 with a special focus on Eastern Europe.
 All four of his grandparents and his father were born in Lithuania.
-He has made several trips to Lithuania and Germany to do genealogy research and has been successful in reestablishing contact with relatives in Lithuania as well as making contact with newly uncovered ones.
+He has made several trips to Lithuania and Germany to conduct genealogy research and has been successful in reestablishing contact with relatives in Lithuania as well as making contact with newly uncovered ones.

-He is a 2009 graduate of the National Institute on Genealogical Research (NIGR).
-Tom has made numerous presentations at various genealogy conferences including those organized by the Polish Genealogy Society of Connecticut & the Northeast Inc. (PGSCTNE), the Washington D.C.
-Family History Center and the Baltimore Family History Center.
-He is also a frequent contributor to the monthly Polish genealogy e-zine Gen Dobry!
+Tom is a 2009 graduate of the Genealogical Institute on Federal Records (Gen-Fed).
+His numerous presentations at genealogy conferences include those organized by the Polish Genealogy Society of Connecticut & the Northeast Inc. (PGSCTNE), the Washington D.C.

 In addition to being a foreign language educator, Shea is a trained archivist and professional genealogist with specialization in Eastern Europe and Ireland and frequently lectures and presents workshops internationally on the topics of document translation and other linguistic issues, immigration history and European archival resources.
 The founding President of the Polish Genealogical Society of Connecticut and the Northeast, Inc., he now serves as its Reference Archivist and as the long-time editor of its journal, Pathways & Passages.